cvnlab/nsdcode/README.md

 addpath(genpath('/path/to/nsdcode/matlab/'));
 ```

-Because the utility uses some transforms that are provided with the NSD dataset,
+Because the utility relies on transformation files provided with the NSD dataset,
-the user must edit **nsd_datalocation.m** with the location of your
+the user must edit **nsd_datalocation.m** with the location of your local copy
-version of the NSD dataset.
+of the NSD dataset.

 ## Python